mongodb/docs/source/includes/changelog/atlas-2021.rst

   Profiler.
 - Introduces the ability to create new time series collections and build secondary indexes from the :abbr:`UI (User Interface)`.
-- Introduces the ability to visualizes slow queries in times series collections.
+- Introduces the ability to visualize slow queries in times series collections.
-- Adds support for cluster tier auto-scaling for low-CPU class clusters.
-- Enables cluster tier auto-scaling by default for all new |service| clusters created via the web interface.

 .. _atlas_20210824: